felixdorner/cascade/docs/_instructions/03-grid.md

 ---
-title: Grid System
+title: Grid
 slug: grid
 category: grid
 ---

-Baseline provides a grid system for simple layout explorations.
+There is a basic grid system for simple layout explorations.
 To use it, the HTML markup should follow a specific structure:

 ```
 .o-container